rome/tools/website/src/docs/Installation.md

 # Installation

-## Before you continue

-To install Rome, you must have `node` and `npm` installed on your system.
-If you do not have `node` and `npm` installed, install them before continuing.
+Rome requires you to have `node` and `npm` installed on your system.
+Make sure you have these before you proceed.

-## Cloning and building

-Rome is not available via `npm` and must be installed from GitHub.
-In a folder of your choice, clone the `rome` repository:
+Rome is currently not available via `npm`, and must be installed from GitHub.
+In a folder of your choice, clone the `rome` repository.

 ```bash
 git clone https://github.com/romejs/rome